UWG graduate enrollment maintains upward trajectory

 For the University of West Georgia Graduate School, business is booming.

-Enrollment of students studying for advanced certificates and degrees at UWG has steadily increased 57.8% for the past seven years — from 1,957 students in 2014 to 3,088 students in 2020.
+Enrollment of students studying for advanced certificates and degrees at UWG has steadily increased 57.8 percent for the past seven years — from 1,957 students in 2014 to 3,088 students in 2020.

 The number grew by more than 200 students between Fall 2019 and this semester.
 Dr. Toby Ziglar, dean of the Graduate School, attributed the jump to the strength and accessibility of the university’s nearly 30 master’s and doctoral degree curricula.